alstampe/Capstone---NLP-project/capstone report template.md

 As described in the capstone project proposal, the three parts of my project are all of a nature where sharp metrics are not always present.
 The individual tasks will produce some comparable values, but more important is the subjective opinion ie:

-1) Similarity - words
+#### Word similarity

-    'Are the similarity suggestions on single words correct according to my language understanding'?
+    Are the similarity suggestions on single words correct according to my language understanding'?
-    'Does the word pairing examples on the vectorized data make sense?'
+    Does the word pairing examples on the vectorized data make sense?'

-2) Similarity - books
+#### Book similarity

     'Does the book similarity look sensible, given my knowledge of the books?'.

-3) Topic extraction
+#### Topic extraction
     'Is this a readable and good topic extraction from the given book?'

 ## II.
 Analysis